jtich40/corinth-code-challenge/README.md

+This is Jared Tichacek's submission for the Lifeway IT coding challenge.
+Thanks for checking it out!
+Images were provided by https://starwars-visualguide.com/
 ---

 This is LifeWay IT's code challenge given to full stack software engineering candidates!
 Interested in working with our team?
 Check out open positions [here](http://tech.lifeway.com/)